-Accord (avec tableau et échange de notes) relatif aux services aériens entre leurs territoires respectifs et au-delà.
-Signé à Tripoli, le 21 février 1953
+Accord (avec tableau) relatif aux services aériens entre les territoires des deux pays et au-delà.
+Signé à Koweït, le 24 mai 1960

 Textes officiels anglais et arabe.

-Enregistré par l'Organisation de l'aviation civile internationale le 9 septembre 1958.

-No. 4501.
-AGREEMENT1 BETWEEN THE GOVERNMENT OF THE UNITED KINGDOM OF GREAT BRITAIN AND NORTHERN IRELAND AND THE GOVERNMENT OF THE UNITED KINGDOM OF LIBYA FOR AIR SERVICES BETWEEN AND BEYOND THEIR RESPECTIVE TERRITORIES.
-SIGNED AT TRIPOLI, ON 21 FEBRUARY 1953
+Enregistré par l'Organisation de l'aviation civile internationale le 25 octobre 1961.
+No. 5923.
+AGREEMENT1 BETWEEN THE GOVERNMENT OF THE UNITED KINGDOM OF GREAT BRITAIN AND NORTHERN IRELAND AND THE GOVERNMENT OF KUWAIT FOR AIR SERVICES BETWEEN AND BEYOND THEIR RESPECTIVE TERRITORIES.
+SIGNED AT KU-WAIT, ON 24 MAY 1960

-The Government of the United Kingdom of Great Britain and Northern Ireland being a party to the Convention on International Civil Aviation opened for signature at Chicago on the 7th December, 1944 2 (hereinafter called the Convention), and,

-The Government of the United Kingdom of Libya having declared its intention, pending its adherence to the said Convention, to give effect to the provisions of that Convention and to the standards, practices, and procedures adopted as annexes thereto, and,
+The Government of the United Kingdom of Great Britain and Northern Ireland being a party to the Convention on International Civil Aviation opened for signature at Chicago on the seventh day of December, 1944,2 and the Government of Kuwait having declared its intention, pending adherence to the said Convention, to give effect to the provisions of that Convention and to the standards, practices and procedures adopted as Annexes thereto, and

-Both Governments having agreed that these provisions, standards, practices and procedures shall, as far as practicable, apply in their present form between the two Governments for the duration of any Air Services Agreement concluded between them, and,
+Both Governments having agreed that these provisions, standards, practices and procedures shall, as far as is practicable, apply in their present form between the two Governments for the duration of any Air Services Agreement concluded between them, and